 Harbor Springs real estate is some of the most expensive in Michigan, although Harbor Springs house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harbor Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harbor Springs is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Harbor Springs who work in sales jobs (14.06%), office and administrative support (11.41%), and management occupations (11.14%).
+Unlike some cities, Harbor Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harbor Springs are a mix of both white- and blue-collar jobs.
+Overall, Harbor Springs is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Harbor Springs who work in sales jobs (12.56%), office and administrative support (12.31%), and management occupations (9.30%).

 Harbor Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Harbor Springs are very well educated compared to the average community in the nation: 37.16% of adults in Harbor Springs have a bachelor's degree or even advanced degree.
+The population of Harbor Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.17% of adults in Harbor Springs have a bachelor's degree or even advanced degree.

-Harbor Springs is a somewhat ethnically-diverse city.
 The people who call Harbor Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harbor Springs residents report their race to be White, followed by Native American.
-Important ancestries of people in Harbor Springs include English, Irish, French , and Polish.
+Important ancestries of people in Harbor Springs include English, Irish, European, and French .

 The most common language spoken in Harbor Springs is English.
-Other important languages spoken here include Native American languages and German.
+Other important languages spoken here include Native American languages and Spanish.